dsexperimental/cm-lang-example/README.md

 # To reproduce:

- - Download repository
+ - Download the _crash_ branch of this repository
- - Install and run
+ - Install and run, from the repo root
     - npm install
     - npm run prepare
     - npm start